Most Valuable Star Wars Book? A Galactic Overview of Prices for Collectible Books with Expert Insights from Martin Thurn

 Most valuable Star Wars books

 Only 1,138 copies of the original edition were released, each signed by George Lucas.
-And though the set is a recent collectible - published in 2011 - it currently sells at a price tag approaching $10,000.
+And though the set is a recent collectible – published in 2011 – has sold at price tags approaching $10,000.

 Thurn said it's difficult to point to one Star Wars book as a "Holy Grail" among collectors given the extremely wide range of books across styles, sizes, genres, languages, and eras.

 "It depends on the individual collector's style and preferences – whether it's a Chinese comic book, a novelization in Hebrew, the Russian first edition of something, or simply the first pop-up book from 1978," he says.

 Still, there are a few Star Wars books that are commonly valued by most collectors.
 They include:The Science Fiction Book Club hardcover edition of the original Star Wars novelization (1976)